lightster/hub/README.md

 For cards that represent an event, there are some additional fields that can be provided in the front matter.

-First, it is important to set the layout to `event-details`.
+It is important to set the `layout` field in the front matter to `event-details`.
 This will ensure that event cards and event pages are formatted using the event details.

-Additionally, the following fields should be provided in an `event_details` hash (see below for an example):
+The following fields should also be provided in an `event_details` hash (see below for an example):
 - `start_date` — start date and time of the event
 - `city_state` — general location of the event

+The start date and general location is displayed on the event card.

 The following fields can also be provided as part of the `event_details` hash:
 - `end_date` — end date and time of the event